riptano/astra-portal-getting-started/gettingStartedWithVSS/README.md

 <<createVectorDatabase>>

 _This only takes a couple minutes.
-Once your database is READY, continue on to the next section._
+Once your database is ready, continue on to the next section._

-## 3 Create a schema
+## 3 Create a table
-The next step is to create tables.

-### 3a Launch the CQL Console and login to the database
+Start by opening the CQL console with the button below.
+This will open the CQL console in a new tab, which should allow for easier copying of the following code blocks.

 <<launchCQLConsole>>

-_Opening the console in another tab allows for easy copying._

-### 3b Create a table with the VECTOR type
+### Create a table with the VECTOR type
 This table contains a VECTOR type example.
-Copy and paste the following command into your CQL console and press enter.
+Copy and paste the following commands into your CQL console and press enter.

 ```sql
 CREATE TABLE IF NOT EXISTS vsearch.products (